The Applied Behavior Analysis Graduate Course Series

 - Check the "Yes" box on the Apply Yourself application following the statement: "I am applying for ABA courses."

-- Submit the nonrefundable $80 application fee, either via credit card, check, or money order.
+- Submit the nonrefundable $90 application fee via credit card.
 (Instructions are on the Apply Yourself website.)
-Completed applications are due by August 1, 2013, for the Fall 2013 semester.
+Completed applications are due by Friday, July 15, 2015, for the Fall 2015 semester.

 - Submit a Personal Statement, 500 words maximum, that explains your reasons for wanting to take the ABA six-course series and describe any previous experience/s in the field of autism and applied behavior analysis.